 I’m an Assistant Professor of Biomedical Data Science and of Medicine at Stanford University.
 My research focuses on training and evaluating foundation models for healthcare and is positioned at the intersection of computer science, medical informatics, and hospital systems.
 Much of my work explores using electronic health record (EHR) data to contextualize human health, leveraging longitudinal patient information to inform model development and evaluation.
-My work has appeared in NeurIPS, ICLR, AAAI, Nature Communications, and npj Digital Medicine.
+My work has appeared in NeurIPS, ICLR, AAAI, npj Digital Medicine, Nature Communications, and Nature Medicine.

 Research Interests